-As shown in the graph below, our company's TSR has historically tracked that for our Custom Peer Group; however, in 2023, the TSR of our peer group exceeded that of Cummins.
+As shown in the graph below, our company's TSR has historically tracked that for our Custom Peer Group, including in 2024 when Cummins' TSR exceeded that of our peer group.

-2023 PERFORMANCE MEASURES
+2024 PERFORMANCE MEASURES

-For fiscal year 2023, our TMCC identified the performance measures listed below as the most important in its compensation-setting process for our NEOs.
+For fiscal year 2024, our TMCC identified the performance measures listed below as the most important in its compensation-setting process for our NEOs.